 “I will sing of steadfast love and justice.
 To you, O Lord, I will sing praise.” – Psalm 101:1

-Her work can be found on platforms like The National Network to End Domestic Violence, The Witness Black Christian Collective, 21Ninety, The New Territory Magazine, Elite Daily, and more.
+She studied sociology and music at the University of Missouri-Columbia and is a writer, editor, and educator.
+Her written work is found on platforms like Sojourners, The Witness Black Christian Collective, 21Ninety, The New Territory Magazine, Elite Daily, Blavity, and more.

 When she isn't advocating for social and political liberation, you can find her with friends laughing, at a piano, curled up with a book, listening to vinyl records, or fangirling over Issa Rae.